premvishwakarma95/interview-questions/README.md

 ### What is buffer in nodejs?
 In Node.js, a Buffer is a built-in object used to handle raw binary data directly in memory.
--Buffer = temporary memory space used to store and work with binary data.
+- Buffer = temporary memory space used to store and work with binary data.